 Be a part of all the excitement that IS the Apple Scrapple Festival!

-Planning meetings are held on the last Tuesday of each month, March through November;at 6pm in the Bridgeville Library meeting room.
+Planning meetings are held on the last Tuesday of each month, March through September at 7pm in the Bridgeville Library meeting room.